-We are continually transforming our campus, which means the sandstone buildings of our past now stand alongside the contemporary and modern.
+The sandstone buildings of our past now stand alongside contemporary and modern buildings.

-That past is enshrined in the buildings that make up the Quad, including the Great Hall designed in the Tudor Perpendicular Gothic tradition by Edmund Blacket in 1854.
+We are equally proud of our past, which is enshrined in the buildings that make up the Quad, including the Great Hall designed by Edmund Blacket in 1854.

 Many of our alumni will have strong memories of graduation day there although the rest of the year it hosts productions, festivals, banquets, public lectures, balls, book launches and a vast array of social and academic events.

 The Nicholson Museum is the oldest university museum in Australia and was founded by Sir Charles Nicholson, our second chancellor, in 1860.
 It now boasts nearly 30,000 artistic and archaeological pieces from around the world.